AdamJeddy/Code-Doc-Gen/documentation.md

 # Project Name

 ## Introduction
-Provide a brief overview of the project, its purpose, and its main features.
+Briefly describe what the project does and its purpose.

 ## Installation
-Instructions on how to install and set up the project.
+Provide a step-by-step guide on how to install the project.

 ## Usage
+Explain how to use the project, including code examples if necessary.

+## Contributing
-Examples and explanations on how to use the project.
+Outline how others can contribute to the project.

 ## License
-Information about the project's license.
+Specify the license under which the project is distributed.
 ```